Sleep Medicine Billing Services in New Mexico

 Every NM payer has specific rules for sleep medicine claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial sleep medicine claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial sleep medicine claims.
 We know their NM specific fee schedules, prior authorization requirements for sleep medicine procedures, and their appeal timelines when claims are denied.
 A split-night study (diagnostic portion followed by CPAP titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an AHI above threshold.

-Centennial Care routes sleep medicine patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes sleep medicine patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own sleep medicine authorization and billing rules that we manage.

-Novitas Solutions processes Medicare sleep medicine claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around hst vs in-lab medical necessity to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare sleep medicine claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around hst vs in-lab medical necessity to prevent medical necessity denials.

 Denial Prevention for New Mexico Sleep Medicine